 And this is how you should think about every language.
 You should try to understand what effect on your mind an expression you hear or read should have.
 It doesn’t matter how illogical its construction may seem from the viewpoint of the languages you already know; if you see the reaction it evokes in the speakers of the language, try to take it as a fact that this is the effect it should have on you too.

-Since most textbooks won’t teach you how to get a ‘feel’ for the language, one has to find other means of learning.
-If you have a bunch of native speakers willing to talk to you and explain things you did not get, then this is probably the best method for you.
+Since most textbooks won’t teach you how to get a ‘feel’ for a language, one has to find other means of learning.
+If you have a bunch of native speakers willing to talk to you and explain things you did not understand, then this is probably the best method for you.
 Otherwise, a good way is to watch films in the target language with subtitles in the very same language because you can see the reaction of other people to what someone said, and the subtitles will help you to remember the phrase.
-Also, LingQ, an online language learning tool, allows you to write your own notes to phrases found in a natural context, which is also quite helpful.

 How does grammar fit into this concept?

 It’s completely irrelevant how “ungrammatical” your reply was.
-The point is that if your friend knows the popular meme (just Google “ain’t nobody got time for that” if you don’t know what this all is about), he will understand the reference.
+The point is that if your friend knows the popular meme (just Google “ain’t nobody got time for that” if you don’t know what this all is about), he will understand the reference and perhaps find your answer humorous.
 If this was your intention, your use of English was completely appropriate.

 Does this concept apply only to natural languages?

-On the other hand, Arabic music and western music are completely different, both in structure and in ‘vocabulary’.
+On the other hand, Arabic music and western music are completely different, both in structure and in “vocabulary”.
 I admit that I do not enjoy listening to Arabic music.
-But I cannot tell that it is in any way inferior; it would be like saying that Chinese poetry is bad, even though I don’t speak Chinese.
+But I cannot say that it is in any way inferior; it would be like saying that Chinese poetry is bad, even though I know know very little Chinese.
 Before I learn Chinese to a level comparable to that of a native speaker, I cannot judge the impression Chinese poetry makes.